-The Jewish cemetery in Bitola is located at the entrance of Bitola, opposite the church “Holy Sunday”.
-The portal of the cemetery and the fence wall were built in 1929, which in some way protected the graves that are located in this place.
-At the entrance of the portal stands the text “Jewish cemetery Bitola 1457-1929 година”, which also indicates the time since when there are graves in this place.
+The Jewish cemetery in Bitola is located at the north entrance of Bitola, opposite the church “Holy Sunday”.
+The portal of the cemetery and the fence wall were built in 1929, intended to protect the graves.
+At the entrance of the Portal stands the text “Jewish cemetery Bitola 1457-1929 година”, which indicates the time since graves exsist on this location.

 The Jewish cemetery in Bitola is one of the oldest known Jewish cemeteries in the Balkans.
 For a long time lost, many of the tombstones were destroyed, and in the past they were moved from their places and even used as building material.
 Particularly interesting was the library that was located in this place, for which, unfortunately, today little is known.

 The frontal part of the fence and the entrance portal with both commemorative rooms since 2000 are protected as a cultural heritage.

 Given that funeral functions have not been performed in these cemeteries for a long time, they have the status of a memorial cemetery and the Municipality of Bitola is in charge of its maintenance.